 Rudi started his professional career at the Ministry of Agriculture and quickly became involved in the digitisation process of government administration.
-In 1988 he developed the "pharmacy computer" solution, bringing communication facilities to pharmacy distribution centres and pharmacists (in collaboration with Labo Flandria, Gent).
-The elaborated solution was later implemented in France, Luxemburg and Germany, with national regulations and laws incorporated for each country.
+In 1988 he developed the "pharmacy computer" solution, bringing communication facilities to pharmacy distribution centers and pharmacists (in collaboration with Labo Flandria, Gent).
+The innovative solution was also implemented in France, Luxembourg and Germany, with specific national regulations and laws incorporated for each country.

 A few years later he designed and implemented a huge IT-architecture for logistics and communication purposes in Hungary for a food/non-food distribution corporation (TiszaCoop).
-More recently he was involved in the IT-outsourcing contract of the Flemish government for about 2 years.
-An impressive experience was gathered while implementing corporate decisions on regional and local level such as the Flemish portal website.
+During the period 2000-2002 he was involved in the ICT outsourcing contract of the Flemish government, more specifically as infrastructure project manager.
+An impressive experience was gathered while implementing corporate decisions on regional and local level such as the Flemish portal website and GIS applications [ESRI].

-His 30 years experience in ICT was a perfect basis for the study ISOC Belgium together with EROV made on the usage of ICT in the Social Profit sector in East-Flanders.
-The result of this survey, which last till end of 2007, The ICT Whitebook for the Social Pofit is available in electronic format by simple request at www.ictwitboek.be.
-It contains an overview of the ICT inventory in the Social Profit in East-Flanders and several requirements and recommandations for the sector itself but also for government and the ICT sector.
+His 30 years experience in ICT was a perfect basis for the study ISOC Belgium together with EROV performed on the usage of ICT in the Social Profit sector in East-Flanders.
+The result of this survey, which last till end of 2007, The ICT Whitebook for the Social Pofit is available in electronic format by simple email request.
+It contains an overview of the ICT infrastructure in the Social Profit in East-Flanders and several requirements and recommendations for the sector itself but also for government and the ICT sector.

-2006 December 6th Rudi participated in the International Conference in Washington focusing on the Rights and Protection of Children in the Web 2.0 World.
-An issue he was already involved in during the Round table in June 2006 in Brussels, in presence of Ms. Viviane Reding and several important authorities.
+Participant in panels in the first International Conference 2006 (Washington) focusing on the Rights and Protection of Children in the Web 2.0 World.
+An issue he was already involved in during the Round table in June 2006 in Brussels, in presence of Ms. Viviane Reding (EU commissioner Digital Agenda) and several important authorities.
 Following this congress, he participated in the workshop organised by ETSI in February, focusing on what should be done by the telco's for children up to 12 years of age.

-2007 became the year of his presence in ICANN structures.
-Founding member of EURALO, he participates actively in the ALAC At Large Structures.
-Involved in national matters in relation to domain names, registry and registrars, he focuses specifically on issues of cyber security in relation to registries and registrars.
-During the 33rd ICANN meetings in Cairo, Rudi got elected ALAC liaison ccNSO for 2009, in 2010 his mandate was extended for One year.
+Early 2005 he was part of the group founding the At Large Advisory Committee (ALAC) an user constituency in ICANN.
+Later in 2007 in the ICANN meeting in Lisbon he was also one of the founding members of EURALO (European Regional At Large Organisation).
+Involved in national matters in relation to domain names, he focus specifically on issues of cyber security in relation to registries and registrars.
+During the 33rd ICANN meetings in Cairo, he got elected ALAC liaison ccNSO for 2009, in 2010 his mandate was extended for another year.

-World Summit Award 2009 choose among the 168 countries 34 grand jury members, Rudi is one of them.
-They gather together in India - New Delhi (http://wsa.defindia.net/index.asp).
-The gala takes place in September 2009 in Monterrey Mexico.
-In 2011 Rudi was again selected grand jury member for the 2011 World Summit Award in Hong Kong together with his 33 colleagues from 30 different contries across the world.
+World Summit Award choose among the 168 countries 34 grand jury members, Rudi was one of them.
+2005 in Bahrain, 2009 in India - New Delhi and in 2011 again selected grand jury member in Hong Kong.